-Prerequisite: calculus, linear algebra, basics of statistics, ESI 6314.
+Credits: 3; Prerequisites: calculus, linear algebra, basics of statistics, ESI 6314.

 Broad introduction to systems engineering and the structured approaches needed to design complex systems.
 Emphasizes formulation of systems problems and approaches to their solution.
 Introduces basic mathematical techniques for dealing with systems design.